 Residents of Woodberry Park can transport themselves to the epicentre of Europe’s fashion and food delights.
 An endless array of couture boutiques and exquisite dining awaits.

-The Berkeley’s Homes website for ‘Woodberry Park’ is almost a parody of what used to be called ‘yuppification’.(1) The chief selling point of this East End location appears to be that it’s just 16 minutes away from the West End.
+The Berkeley’s Homes website for ‘Woodberry Park’ is almost a parody of what used to be called ‘yuppification’.(1) The chief selling point of this near East End location appears to be that it’s just 16 minutes away from the West End.